-Current Mileage Rate as of 1/1/2024- 67 cents/mile
+Current Mileage Rate as of 7/1/2022- 62.5 cents/mile

-- 1. Mileage rates are approved by the Executive Secretary and published by the Fiscal Director at the beginning of each calendar year or when there are changes published by the Internal Revenue Service.
-Prior to the start of any trip where the expected means of travel is a personal vehicle, the employee should calculate the anticipated round-trip mileage. - Roundtrip mileage shall be calculated using the actual start and end points of the trip using the shortest practical route for travel outside of your normal commute.
-Trips shall begin or end at your base point or the employee's residence. - Employees who utilize a permanently assigned state vehicle will not be reimbursed for mileage while using the vehicle.
-Employees may claim mileage reimbursement if the vehicle is unavailable due to extenuating circumstances (repairs, etc). - Round-trip mileage traveled routinely by the employee between his/her residence and base point or office/building/court(s) where the traveler performs duties on a routine basis is defined as commuting mileage and is not reimbursable.
+1. Mileage rates are approved by the Executive Secretary and published by the Fiscal Director at the beginning of each calendar year or when there are changes published by the Internal Revenue Service.
+Prior to the start of any trip where the expected means of travel is a personal vehicle, the employee should calculate the anticipated round-trip mileage.
+Roundtrip mileage for business travel is calculated based on the shortest practical route to and from the destination from their base point.
+The cost for roundtrip mileage traveled by an employee between his/her residence and the office/building/court(s) where the traveler performs his/her duties on a routine basis is considered a personal expense and is not reimbursable.
+Commuting mileage is reimbursable for Circuit and District Court Judges who travel to a courthouse in a county or city other than the one in which the Judge resides and the distance between the Judge's residence and the courthouse is greater than 25 miles in accordance with Appropriation Act §§ 1-14.41.A.4 and 1-14.42.E.